bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-18-react-conf-roundup-2015.md

   <div class="skinny-col">
     <h3 style="margin-top:0"><a class="anchor" name="talk-keynote"></a>Keynote <a class="hash-link" href="#talk-keynote">#</a></h3>
     <p>
-      <strong>Tom Occhino</strong> opened with a history of how React came to be, before announcing Facebook’s answer to a long-looming what-if question: what if we could use React to target something other than the DOM?
+      <strong>Tom Occhino</strong> opened with a history of how React came to be, before announcing Facebook's answer to a long-looming what-if question: what if we could use React to target something other than the DOM?
     </p>
   </div>
   <div class="skinny-col">